KIT-MBS/pyrexMD/pyrexMD/doc/sphinx/quick_guide/quick_guide.md

 ===========

 Here you can find a short overview of all package modules as well as some main applications with `pyrexMD`.
-Since most provided functions are workflow-orientated, you can perform large tasks (e.g. system setup, specific analyses, etc.) within a few commands.
-This guide is kept very short intentionally because most commands have obvious 'core' functionality.
-All code snippets of this quick guide are taken from the `jupyter` notebooks  within the example folder, which you can use to run and test the package on your own local machine.
+Most functions are workflow-orientated so that you can perform complex tasks (e.g. system setup, specific analyses, etc.) within a few commands.
+This guide is kept very short  because most commands have an obvious 'core' functionality.
+All code snippets in this quick guide are taken from the `jupyter` notebooks within the example folder, which you can use to run and test the package on your local machine.

 ..
-Important:: Most analysis functions which calculate meaningful values such as
+Important:: Most analysis functions for calculating useful quantities such as
-    RMSD, QValues, contact distances etc., can create figures in the same step if the keyword argument ``plot=True`` is passed.
-Normal plot functions have a wide range of possible keyword arguments, in which case you have to dig through the API docs to get the most potential out of the functions.
+    RMSDs, Q values, contact distances, etc., can generate figures in the same step if the keyword argument ``plot=True`` is passed.
+Note that as normal plot functions have many possible keyword arguments, you have to dig through the API docs to get the most out of them.